 Baccalaureate Concentration Plan of Study

-Through the Concentration Plan of Study (CPS) process, each candidate for the bachelor's degree in General Studies must establish and complete a faculty-approved concentration of 36 credits or more in a single subject area or combination of subject areas with which the student demonstrates in-depth knowledge within one or more fields of study.
+Through the Concentration Plan of Study (CPS) process, each candidate for the bachelor's degree in General Studies must establish and complete a faculty-approved concentration in a single subject area or combination of subject areas with which the student demonstrates in-depth knowledge within one or more fields of study.
+All Concentrations are 36 credits or more.
 At least 15 credits in the concentration (18 in Individualized Studies and Liberal Studies concentrations) must be at the upper (junior/senior or 300/400) level.
 Since all colleges and universities do not follow the same course numbering system, the College will make the final determination of course level.

 The baccalaureate concentration represents a significant commitment on the part of the student.
 The approved concentration plan of study serves as a "learning contract" between the Core Consulting Faculty and the student for the fulfillment of the concentration requirements of the baccalaureate degree.